Gloucestershire Fire and Rescue Service

 The Gloucestershire Fire and Rescue Service is the statutory emergency fire and rescue service for the non-metropolitan county of Gloucestershire, England.
 The service is run by Gloucestershire County Council.
 The service does not cover the unitary authority of South Gloucestershire which is covered by Avon Fire and Rescue Service.

 The service's headquarters are located at the TriService Emergency Centre in Quedgeley, near Gloucester.
 Also operating from there are Gloucestershire Constabulary and South Western Ambulance Service.

 An inspectors report in 2019 rated the service as "inadequate" and had "a culture of bullying and harassment.".

 Performance

-In 2018/2019, every fire and rescue service in England and Wales was subjected to a statutory inspection by Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HIMCFRS).
-The inspection investigated how well the service performs in each of three areas.
+Every fire and rescue service in England and Wales is periodically subjected to a statutory inspection by His Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS).
+The inspection investigates how well the service performs in each of three areas.
 On a scale of outstanding, good, requires improvement and inadequate, Gloucestershire Fire and Rescue Service was rated as follows: